 Olmert responded in kind with continuation of his policy of complete capitulation to the terrorists.
 His present includes not bombing the rocket launchers in Gaza even though the IDF knows where they are, release of terrorist prisoners even though it takes away some of the bargaining chips for negotiating the return of Giliad Shalit along with those gifts Olmert has given his new “BFF” Abbas 100 million dollars to buy more rockets.The specifics of Olmert’s Gifts include # one restraint:

 Transportation Minister Shaul Mofaz said during a cabinet meeting Sunday regarding Israel’s restrain policy.
 “It isn’t enough to attack those firing Qassams.
-We have to protect Sderot and the Negev,” he added, and called for a decision “as soon as possible”.(Ynet 12/24)
+We have to protect Sderot and the Negev,” he added, and called for a decision “as soon as possible”.(Ynet 12/24)take our poll - story continues below

 Also during the government meeting, Defense Minister Amir Peretz said that there were situations in which IDF soldiers identify Qassam cells before any are launched, but refrain from acting against them.
 Peretz presented estimates by security sources, which showed it was not sure that the restraint actually served moderate source in the Palestinian Authority well.
 The defense minister added that the restrain may actually play into the hands of those who were “proud to shoot at Israel .”